anhhai680/knowledge-base-agent/README.md

 # Stop services (data will persist)
 docker-compose down
 ```

+## Document Counting

+The system now accurately tracks two different counts for each repository:

+- **`original_files_count`**: The actual number of files in the repository (e.g., 50 Python files)
+- **`documents_count`**: The number of chunks created after processing (e.g., 200 chunks)

+This distinction is important because:
+- **Files** represent the actual source code structure
+- **Chunks** represent how the content is split for vector search
+- The web interface displays the file count for better user understanding
+- The chunk count is used internally for vector store operations

+For example, a repository with 25 source files might be chunked into 120 chunks for optimal search performance.

 **Note**: The Chroma data persistence fix ensures that your knowledge base data survives container restarts and rebuilds.